isomerpages/moe-xinminpri/pages/faq.md

 **4.When can parents / guardians enter the school to buy things from the bookshop?**

-Parents may go to the school bookshop on Mondays to Fridays from 8.30 am to 9.15 am.
+Parents may go to the school bookshop on Mondays to Fridays from 8.30 am to 9.00 am.

 **5\.
 Where can parents buy the school uniform from?**

-Parents may buy the school uniform from the school bookshop or from Jeep Sing Fashion.
+Parents may buy the school uniform from the school bookshop or from Magdalene Sewing Centre Pte Ltd.

-Address of Jeep Sing Fashion:
+Address of Magdalene Sewing Centre Pte Ltd:

+Tech Place II
+5000 Ang Mo Kio Ave 5
+#05-09, S(569870)

+Bus Station 54509
-4012 Ang Mo Kio Ave 10
+(after 5000 Ang Mo Kio Ave 5)
+Bus Service No:
+50, 72, 88, 159, 268

+Bus Station 56451
-Techplace 1 #01-08/09
+(Opposite Techplace II)
-S(569628)

-Tel no: 64563198
+Bus service No:
+50, 72, 88, 159

+CONTACT DETAILS
+P: 62935840
+P: 8638 0499 (whatapps only)
+E: info@magdalene.com.sg

-Updated as of Jan 2025
+Updated as of May 2025